DTU-NST/SocialDataExam/content/posts/Paper.md

 Based on the predictions obtained from the model, we can now explore how the different industries' building EUI project into the future and based on this we can explore the different avenues that San Francisco has to reduce their building EUI to reduce their overall emissions.
 To contextualize this, we first recap the current trends for each industry:

-{{< plotly json="../../plotly/yearly_percentage_change_in_eui_by_industry.json" height="800px" width="800px" modebar="false">}}
+{{< plotly json="../../plotly/yearly_percentage_change_in_eui_by_industry.json" height="600px" width="800px">}}

 This shows that many industries follow the overall trend of building EUI, while others don't.
 We are therefore interested in using our model to predict what will happen for the foreseeable future:

-{{< plotly json="../../plotly/yearly_percentage_change_in_eui_by_industry_with_predictions.json" height="800px" width="800px" modebar="false">}}
+{{< plotly json="../../plotly/yearly_percentage_change_in_eui_by_industry_with_predictions.json" height="600px" width="800px">}}

-%DESCRIBE THESE
+We can now observe that the list of industries with the least projected improvement change:

+- Strip mall
+- Automobile Dealership
+- Enclosed mall
+- Data center
+- Distribution centers

+While some industries remain, such as automobile dealership, other have now emerged as front runners, such as strip malls amd data centers.
+Due to the large amount of uncertainty in the future, we have decided to only suggest those that are on both short-lists of least improvement, which leaves us with two industries:

+- Automobile Dealership
+- Distribution centers

+These industries are the ones we suggest the city of San Francisco take a look at, as they do not seem to follow the downwards trend of building EUI.
+These industries should be held accountable for their inaction and surveys should be conducted to map the sources of their building EUI.

 ## A geographical view of the EUI
 As we observe a general downwards trend in EUI we motivate a look at the geographical distribution of the industries' EUI.

 {{< loadIframe link="https://dtu-nst.github.io/SocialDataExam/plotly/source_eui_by_postal_code_animated.html" >}}

 Luckily, the trend is generally the same across the different areas of San Francisco.

 We invite the reader to exercise a further investigation into the location of industries for which we observe a positive percentage change, meaning an increase in EUI.

 ## Results and recommendations

 Throughout our exploratory analysis of the dataset, we could observe a correlation between features such as floor area or year built and building EUI.
 These features are not entirely responsible for a larger EUI, but both positively correlate with a larger EUI.
 We could, however, observe a slight correlation between industry and building EUI, which intuitively also makes sense, as different activities consume different amounts of power.
 Furthermore, we explored some industries that had a low contribution to overall building EUI, but had a very large median EUI, such as the data centers.
 There are relatively few data centers in San Francisco and they therefore do not show up when you only account for total industry EUI.
 We also discovered that only accounting for median EUI for an industry also has issues, as it allowed industries that had a large proportion of total EUI of San Francisco to slip through unnoticed.
 As there was no clear way to get an overview of industry EUI, we decided to explore the degree to which different industries improve their building EUI throughout the years recorded in the dataset.
 Using the initial value in 2012, we created a rolling improvement variable, which proved that not all industries improve at equal pace, even when accounting for relative size.

-%THEN DESCRIBE WHICH INDUSTRIES ARE GOOD AND BAD AND GIVE RECOMMENDATION

-test
+To further support our suggestions, we developed a simple machine learning model to predict the projected building EUI improvement for each industry.

+Based on our rolling improvement variable and our projections for the different industries, we found two key industries that are not improving at the pace of the rest of San Francisco: automobile dealership and distribution centers.
+We suggest that the city of San Francisco focus on these two industries to decrease their overall building EUI.